TABLE OF CONTENTS

 Check status

-After running commands, Expo builds it on their servers.
+After running commands, Expo builds it on its servers.
 Of course, you can check the progress status and track build logs on the portal or by running expo build:status.

-When build is done, you will see the url to your app file – paste it to the browser immediately and download the bundle of apps.
+When the build is done, you will see the URL to your app file – paste it to the browser immediately and download the bundle of apps.

-Step 1: Run expo build:iOS and choose archive option:
+Step 1: Run expo build:iOS and choose an archive option:

 running expo build on ios

-Step 2: Expo-cli asked you about sign in to Apple developer account.
+Step 2: Expo-cli asked you to sign in to the Apple developer account.
 Pass credentials and log in:

 passing credentials in expo for ios